kjansson/minipot/README.md

 # Other information

 By default, containers have no network connection.
 This can be changed using the flag -networkmode, but do so at your own risk.

+# Future improvements
+- Allow for other users besides root (needs automatic user creation on startup)
+- Allow for multiple images with a random being chosen for a session
+- Fix support for Alpine